zulfajuniadi/unity-ecs-navmesh/README.md

 # Unity ECS with navmesh and MapBox

-A demo implementation of Unity Entity Component System with NavMesh and [MapBox Unity](https://www.mapbox.com/unity/) SDK.
+A demo implementation of Unity Entity Component System with NavMesh.

 I'm getting around 40-50 FPS with 100,000 entities traversing the navmesh.